Nitesh-Sen/Terraform_code/2023/Task4/README.md

 # Terraform
 ## Task4
-- **NOTE:-** Without use any count and For each metadata.
-Create the simply template with these following steps.

 > Create Custom VPC
 >
 > - 2 Private Subnet each Availability zone [Max Availability zone 2] [Total Subnet 4].